FSlcoh/flashtext/README.rst

 This module can be used to replace keywords in sentences or extract keywords from sentences.
 It is based on the `FlashText algorithm <https://arxiv.org/abs/1711.00046>`_.

+EDITED: You can now also find keywords in substrings of words.

 Installation
 ------------